Primo971/Kaggle/README.md

 # Kaggle
+Hello !
-Kaggle competition notebook and more
+You can found here some of my Kaggle competition notebook and more